 This is a graduate-level course.
 While it utilizes a variety of teaching modalities, there will be a strong emphasis on reading and discussion.
-In turn, during four weeks of the semester, you will be asked to participate in online discussions about the readings.
+In turn, during four weeks of the semester, you will be asked to participate in online discussions about the readings and other materials provided.
+[Week 1's forum will be on how we come to the course.]
 These discussions will provide an opportunity for you to share the outcome of your own engagement with the material and learn from your peers through interaction.

-During the course, readings will be complemented by videos and short recorded lectures, which go over the most basic concepts assigned for a particular week and/or contextualize it.
+During the course, readings will be complemented by videos and short recorded lectures, which go over the most basic concepts assigned for a particular week and/or contextualize them.
 The instructor will provide a lot of guidance on the material.
-Readings themselves will be a mix of excerpts from academic textbooks, original scholarship and media reporting.
+Readings themselves will be a mix of excerpts from academic textbooks, original scholarship, and media reporting.